liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

             <property name="name" value="jungle/purchase/response" />
         </bean>

-- Configuration bean listener map entry: Warehouse and Sales are registered to listen for the notifications from Procurement.
+- *Configuration bean listener map entry*: Warehouse and Sales are registered to listen for the notifications from Procurement.
 All three departments are registered to listen for inter-departmental responses.

         <entry key="jungle/purchase">